marshallmick007/newsman/README.md

 ## Changelog

+0.5.1 - Basic support for finding feeds in well-known places

 0.5.0 - Can extract links for FeedBlitz

 0.4.0 - Can extract canonicalized links from feeds by passing option